 Solving this system of linear equations was done as follows: 1) plug into and , 2) subtract equation from , 3) isolate one variable, 4) plug that solution into previous equations to obtain the solution to the other two unknowns.
 The solution is shown below:

 Most of the parameters in the equations above are known, such as shield strengths and resistances.
 The parameters that need to be measured in the field are number of shots fired and the corresponding fractional shield loss.

 3. Data Acquisition and Methodology

 Once a solid theoretical understanding was established, the next task was to measure the parameters used in the damage model equations, namely the number of shots required to bring the shield down by a specific amount.
-Three types of weapons were tested: 1) Railguns, 2) Plasma Accelerators, and 3) an Incendiary Multi-Cannon.
+Five types of weapons were tested: 1) Railguns, 2) Plasma Accelerators, 3) an Incendiary Multi-Cannon, 4) High Yield Shell Cannons, and 5) Overload Munitions Seeker Missiles.
 Two or three trials were collected for each weapon type to ensure consistency of results.
 For each trial in a given experiment, these steps were followed:

 - Ensure target shield starts at 100%.

 - Drain the SYS capacitor of the target ship.
 This was achieved by running a Shutdown Field Neutralizer.